-- 1. With capacity and existing initiatives in mind, target no more than three of your lowest Levels of Implementation from your Success Gaps Rubric. - 2.
-With a focus on the contrasting elements between your Current Level and Goal, plan and record as many action steps as necessary, to move up Level(s) of Implementation.
+- 1. With capacity and existing initiatives in mind, target no more than three of your lowest Levels of Implementation from your Success Gaps Rubric.
+If dropdown menus lack functionality due to program incompatibility, please type your responses beside the menu (ex: Progress Period - SY2022-2023 Fall) (ex: Indicator - 3c.
+Differentiated Instruction) (ex: Current/Goal Level - Implemented) - 2.
+With a focus on the development of the evidence-based practices between your Current Level and Goal, plan and record as many action steps as necessary, to move up Level(s) of Implementation.
 Tip: these contrasting elements are also highlighted in your Rubric Evidence Section. - 3.
-Notate any barriers to progress for consideration and the data and resources that will help to facilitate your progress.
+Notate any barriers to progress for consideration and the data and resources that will help facilitate your progress.